Nowadays, a highly effective and well-groomed sales team is the need of the hour for any business.

 Most of the companies have written instructions on how to handle objections.
 You must have training sessions where you can be taught the art of handling objections.

-For that, you can do mock calls with managers or colleagues to understand how to handle objections in a meeting and can also
+You must do mock calls with managers or colleagues to understand how to handle objections in a sales meeting.

 7. Selling through curiosity

-So, sales reps must strike a balance between conversational and genuine.
+Needless to say, a sales reps must strike balance between conversation and genuinity.
 It should feel like a two-way conversation rather than an interview.

 You must go deep into conversations and understand what they do and most importantly why they do it.